Striking single stem, roots produce dye, children suck nectar from the flowers.

 3m x 1m

-This large, evergreen aloe is usually single stemmed.
+This large, evergreen aloe is usually single stemmed and can grow to 7m.
 It is frost resistant, drought resistant, and is happy in the full sun or semi shade.
 The orange flowers are seen in winter and have a distinctive horizontal/slanted shape.
 Children suck the sweet nectar from the flowers which attract birds and butterflies.
 Flowers are also enjoyed by monkeys and baboon.
 The leaves are also browsed by game.It is used medicinally as the leaves and roots are used for roundworm and the dried leaves are ground for snuff.
 1 cup of chopped leaves in boiled in 4 cups of water for 10 minutes.
 It then cools and is strained and fed to horses in a bottle to treat horse sickness.
 The sap is also used for stomach ailments and for increasing milk for lactation.
 Roots produce dye.
 This is an architectural plant that will be a focal point in a garden.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.
 Named for Hermann Wilhelm Rudolph Marloth ( 1855-1931) a German born botanist, pharmacist, explorer and plant collector.
 He studied pharmacy and chemistry at the universities of Berlin and Rostocka.
 He worked as a professor of chemistry at the now Stellenbosch University and he botanised widely in Namibia.
 He wrote many papers on botany and his major work was a six volume Flora of South Africa (1913-1932) He was Chairman of the Mountain Club (1901-1906)